Disposable Plates, Cups, & Cutlery

-It can be very challenging to find sustainable non-plastic options for disposable cups, cutlery, and plates.
-As with most disposable items for which we are all trying to find more environmentally-friendly options, companies will use as many buzz words as they can to get you to believe their product matches the values that are important to you.
+It can be challenging to find sustainable non-plastic options for disposable cups, cutlery, and plates, especially when it comes to hosting meetings and events.
+As with most disposable items, companies will use as many buzz words as they can to get you to believe their product matches the environmental values that are important to you.
 For example, the company ECOLipak claims on Amazon that their cups are "100% natural, sustainable, and biodegradable," "can be composted in a commercial facility; it only takes 3-6 months," "made of 100% natural plant-based sustainable materials," "eco-friendly," "Earth-conscious," "plastic-free," "without fear of harming the planet," and that "The leaves-printed disposable paper cups demonstrate man and nature in harmony."
-These buzz words mean nothing if the product is not certified, and after looking for some time, I could not find any certifications to back up ECOLipak's many descriptive words.
-And this is true for a majority of such companies listed on Amazon.
+These buzz words mean nothing if the product is not certified.

 Company | Product | Material | FSC-cert. | BPI-cert. | Home Compost? |